AryanAh1204/Home-Credit-Default-Risk/README.md

 **Finding 5 — EXT_SOURCE scores are the strongest predictors:**
-All three external credit scores (likely equivalent to CIBIL/FICO scores) show monotonic decrease in default rate from Q1 to Q4 across all three sources — a 6x difference between lowest and highest quartile.
-These outperform all demographic variables as standalone predictors and will be prioritized in feature engineering.
+All three external credit scores (likely equivalent to CIBIL/FICO scores) show monotonic decrease in default rate from Q1 to Q4 — a 6x difference between lowest and highest quartile.

 | Score | Q1 Default Rate | Q4 Default Rate | Ratio |
 |-------|----------------|----------------|-------|